Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

-\begin{enumerate} \item \mylabel{HA1}{HA1}: The local dust polarized SED emitted at any given position in the Galaxy is a single MBB, of local temperature $T$ and local spectral index $\beta$. \item \mylabel{HA2}{HA2}: The variations from one point of the Galaxy to another of the dust polarization spectral parameters $T$ or $\beta$ are not correlated with the variations in the orientation of the magnetic field. \item \mylabel{HM3}{HM3}: We only explore two extreme cases in this article: the fluctuations of dust properties are either pure $\beta$ fluctuations over the whole sky, or pure $T$ fluctuations. \item \mylabel{HA4}{HA4}: The grain alignment efficiency is uniform over the sky; only the structure of the magnetic field controls the dust polarization fraction.
-This hypothesis was demonstrated in \cite{Planck18_XII} to be justified at the scale of a degree or more. \item \mylabel{HM5}{HM5}: Following \citet{Planck_XLVIII}, the structure of magnetic fields is modeled by a turbulent field close to equipartition between its order and random components. \item \mylabel{HM6}{HM6}: Our methodology for data analysis accounts for the contamination of the dust polarization signal in \Planck\ data by CMB, noise and systematics, but ignores the possible contribution of polarized CO emission or leakage of CO emission in the 217 and 100\GHz\ channels, as well as the presence of residual synchrotron emission after template removal. \end{enumerate} While these hypotheses are quite restrictive, our model is able to generate a frequency-dependence of polarization angles.
-The simplicity of the model and the clarity of its building hypotheses allow to infer unambiguously its predictions and identify precisely its limits.
-To help the reader with the numerous notations, Table~\ref{tab-notations} in Appendix~\ref{A-dico} recaps all the quantities of our model.
+\begin{enumerate} \item \mylabel{HA1}{HA1}: The local dust polarized SED emitted at any given position in the Galaxy is a single MBB with local temperature $T$ and local spectral index $\beta$. \item \mylabel{HA2}{HA2}: The variations of the dust polarization spectral parameters $T$ or $\beta$, from one point of the Galaxy to another, are not correlated with variations in the orientation of the magnetic field. \item \mylabel{HM3}{HM3}: Only two extreme cases are explored: the fluctuations of dust properties are either pure $\beta$ fluctuations over the whole sky or pure $T$ fluctuations. \item \mylabel{HA4}{HA4}: The grain alignment efficiency is uniform over the sky; only the structure of the magnetic field controls the dust polarization fraction.
+This hypothesis was shown by \cite{Planck18_XII} to be justified at the scale of a degree or more. \item \mylabel{HM5}{HM5}: Following \citet{Planck_XLVIII}, we modeled the structure of magnetic fields as a turbulent field close to equipartition between its ordered and random components. \item \mylabel{HM6}{HM6}: Our data analysis methodology accounts for contamination of the dust polarization signal in \Planck\ data by CMB, noise, and systematics, but it neglects possible contribution from polarized CO emission or leakage of CO emission in the 217 and 100\GHz\ channels, as well as the presence of residual synchrotron emission after template removal. \end{enumerate} While these hypotheses are quite restrictive, our model is able to generate a frequency-dependence of polarization angles.
+The simplicity of the model and the clarity of its building hypotheses allow one to infer its predictions unambiguously and to identify its limits precisely.
+To assist the reader with the numerous notations, Table~\ref{tab-notations} in Appendix~\ref{A-dico} summarizes all the quantities used in our model.